Change Management

 Realization

 Typically, an organization will decide to make a significant shift when it recognizes that a problem and/or an opportunity are pending.
-The ability to see the need for change is a result, in part, of critical thinking.
+The ability to identify the need for change is a result, in part, of critical thinking.
 A critical thinker will see how the organization’s current path is not optimal and move to improve it.
+In this way, they are acting as a “change agent”, i.e. an action-oriented leader who uses certain leadership skills to anticipate disruptions and contribute to a change management plan.
 Preempting the types of problems that lead to forced change management is a function of organizational development.

 Planning

-The next phase of business revision is planning.
-At this point, a skill such as problem solving is essential.
+At this point, it’s essential to have a skill such as problem solving.
 In small organizations, problem solving might be the task of the CEO, who needs to rely on creativity and analytical thinking to derive a set of potential solutions.
 In larger companies, problem solving tends to be a group effort, depending on brainstorming and teamwork activities that generate ideas for solving a crisis or seizing an advantage.
+Yet, even in this setting, the quality of the resulting change management model will benefit from the contribution of an employee with a leadership style that makes the most of the team’s talents.

 Preparation